Canadian firefighter killed battling blaze in British Columbia

-REVELSTOKE, British Columbia, July 14 (Reuters) - Canada's Prime Minister Justin Trudeau on Friday paid tribute to firefighter killed while battling a forest blaze in British Columbia, as wildfires continue to rage across the country and the western province requested an extra 1,000 international firefighters.
+July 14 (Reuters) - A Canadian firefighter was killed while battling a massive blaze in a forest on Thursday in British Columbia, authorities said, as wildfires continue to rage across the country.

 The B.C.
 General Employees' Union announced the death of the firefighter in a statement late on Thursday.
 It identified her as a woman but did not provide her name.

+"Our hearts and thoughts go out to her family and community, both at home and in the B.C.
+Wildfire Service," the union said in a statement.

-The woman had been tackling a fire outside the town of Revelstoke, around 310 miles (500 km) northeast of Vancouver, the union said.
+The woman had been battling a fire outside the town of Revelstoke, around 310 miles (500 km) northeast of Vancouver on Canada's west coast, the union said.

-There are currently three wildfires burning within 30 miles of Revelstoke, and two are considered out of control, according to BC Wildfire Service.
+There are currently three wildfires burning within 30 miles of Revelstoke, and two are considered out of control, the CBC reported.

-"The news from British Columbia – that one of the firefighters bravely battling wildfires has lost her life – is heartbreaking.
-At this incredibly difficult time, I’m sending my deepest condolences to her family, her friends, and her fellow firefighters," Trudeau said on Twitter.

-British Columbia Premier David Eby said in a statement the death was a "tremendous loss for everyone involved with the BC Wildfire Service at an already challenging time".

 ((Rami.Ayyub@thomsonreuters.com;))